Timhongphuc/WPU10-ChatbotUI-Test/README.md

 - This project is not affiliated with AgentBaseAI Inc. or the Andreas Gymnasium Berlin
 - Credits für the UI goes to [AssistantUI](https://github.com/assistant-ui/assistant-ui) by [AgentBaseAI Inc.](https://www.assistant-ui.com/)
 - I've built this project for my personal use only
+- This application is mostly based on the AssistantUI open source project

 ### Copyright notice AssistantUI